 Mango works with counties that have a genuine commitment to deliver meaningful differences in local communities, and they’re seeing amazing results from serving their community data through simple, targeted cloud map applications.Counties are ideally placed to see benefits in cloud mapping with surprisingly low barriers to entry.
 Click To Tweet

 With an online parcel mapping, Joe Appraiser visits a plot of land, opens a flood map on his mobile, geolocates himself, and generates a localized map of the 1 in 100 year flood hazards within or near the property to include in his appraisal report.
 Joe can also view deeds and property tax history with bi-directional links between maps and county databases.

 Switching Makes Sense

 To a large extent, the public knows how to extract answers from maps already – they’re answering questions every day about their world – so it’s our job to simply give them access to a greater breadth of data and provide simple but effective tools that can extract answers.
 Tools that let them keep abreast of their community: hazards, disaster recovery efforts, public health inspection reports, pothole repairs or street closures.
 They need maps that allow them to query data and drill down to find highly relevant answers.
-Mango’s cloud mapping platform can deliver those answers, and deliver counties significant cost savings in the process.
+Mango’s cloud mapping platform for local government can deliver those answers, and deliver counties significant cost savings in the process.

 The public are engaging with maps at a level and complexity not seen before.
 That endless supply of data in everyone’s pocket is slowly but surely eroding the barriers of specialized technical systems and enabling democratic access.